nb23506/Assignment-5/README.md

 d.
 Throw a custom exception using the provided custom exception message and catch it using the appropriate exception handling.
 e.
 Display the custom error message and custom exception message below the form.
+5. Upload your PHP files in your respective folder :Assignment5_Part4

 Test your code by executing it and ensure that the expected output is displayed.
 You can check how the correct webpage with the solution should look like from